 Literally, a blank canvas for you to get creative with.

-To show you what data looks like in Google Data Studio, we have connected Google Analytics account.
+To show you what data looks like in Looker Studio, we have connected Google Analytics account.

 Objectively speaking, the report is straightforward, clear, and plain yet provides the information needed in an easy-to-understand way.